 Buried at Charmes Military Cemetery, Essegney Vosges, France.
 Grave ref no. 1 A.B.

-Remembered in the Memorial Chapel, Charterhouse School; Lenton War Memorial, Nottingham; The memorial plaque, St. Michael’s Church, Bramcote.
+Commemorated in the Memorial Chapel, Charterhouse School; Lenton War Memorial, Nottingham; The memorial plaque, St. Michael’s Church, Bramcote.
 He was also commemorated with an endowed bed at Nottingham General Hospital, The Ropewalk.
-Not remembered on Radcliffe on Trent War Memorial.
+Not Commemorated on Radcliffe on Trent War Memorial.